sassembla/GradlePlugin4Sublime/README.md

 	^ + ` > see progress of Gradle-command.

 ## Other utility(experimental)
-There are some utilities not included in Gradle.
+There are some additional utilities.

 	Command Palette > type "GradleUtil open Test Report" >
 	  plugin will open the result of the tests of current project.(if exist!)

-This is applied for Mac OS X yet.
+This is applied for Mac OS X only, yet.